HISTORY OF NVSC

 In the second phase (in late seventies and eighties) NVSC helped the Vocation Promoters equipping them with the knowledge and skills needed for their ministry.
 Residential courses on Transformation Towards Wholeness and Training to be a Counsellor were conducted regularly in the centre with six months and four months duration respectively.

-From 1998 onwards NVSC entered the third phase by becoming a full fledged Academic Institute offering the year long Diploma Programme in Counselling Psychology and Integral Formation.
+From 1998 onwards NVSC entered the third phase by becoming a full fledge Academic Institute offering the year-long Diploma Programme in Counselling Psychology and Integral Formation.
 The Diploma programme, which began in July 1998, is designed specifically for those who serve in helping ministry as teachers, social workers, health workers, community leaders, counsellors etc. to enhance their confidence and skills.
-This year the 16th batch of trainees will be trained in the centre.

 1. Diploma in Counselling Psychology and Integral Formation